Multi-Modal Multi-Agent Reinforcement Learning for Radiology Report Generation: Experiments

 The results are shown in \cref{tab:region_analysis}.
-We observe that laterality is captured more accurately when using our multi-agent RL approach compared to the single-agent RL.
+We observe that MARL-Rad captures laterality more accurately than the single-agent RL baseline.
 This improvement may be attributed to a limitation identified in recent studies, which report that standard vision--language models tend to behave as global image parsers and struggle to reason about spatial relations at the region level~\citep{cheng2024spatialrgpt,Chen_2024_CVPR}.
 By introducing region-specific agents---including dedicated left/right agents---our approach decomposes the interpretation of image regions and enables each agent to focus on its corresponding region, thereby enhancing the model's ability to capture laterality.

+To further verify that the improvement is not merely driven by the global integrating agent, we also report the laterality-specific RadGraph F1 scores of the left and right agents in \cref{tab:region_analysis}.
+These scores evaluate each regional agent's output before global integration.
+As shown in the table, each left/right agent achieves a score comparable to that of the final integrated report on its assigned side, while its score on the opposite side remains much lower.
+This indicates that MARL-Rad does not simply rely on the global agent to correct or infer regional information; rather, the regional agents themselves learn to produce clinically meaningful localized diagnoses.